The media is failing women. We need to rethink the news

 Today, women represent only 27% of online news stories (only two points more than in 2015).
 The past five years have seen small incremental changes towards parity in broadcast news, but the pace of change remains mostly stagnant.

-Since the COVID-19 outbreak last year, one out of 4 stories is related to the pandemic – for instance, news about rising social and economic inequalities due to the novel coronavirus – but women remain unseen.
-They represent, respectively, 24%, 31% and 27% of all COVID-19 news stories on Twitter, television and radio, and only 1 out of 3 health experts in the pandemic is a woman.
+The COVID-19 outbreak led to one out of every four being related to the pandemic – for instance, news about rising social and economic inequalities due to the novel coronavirus – but women have remained largely unseen.
+They are the subject of 24% of all COVID-19 news stories on Twitter, 31% on television and 27% on radio.
+Only one out of three health experts featured in the media throughout the pandemic was a woman.

 Media is the most powerful force influencing the way we perceive the world that surrounds us.
 Present everywhere in our daily lives, it imprints messages in our consciousness, shaping the way we think and act.
 By underrepresenting women, and portraying them in a stereotypical and limiting way, the media presents an incomplete and distorted reality: one where men are competent, and where women’s power lies in conventional femininity.